tidalcycles/Tidal/CONTRIBUTING.md

 * Share with others for testing
 * Tag a release
-* Distribute via to hackage / stackage
+* Distribute via hackage / stackage